-In this blog post, we give you the instructions to help you install, configure and start a R server to allow Tableau integration.
+In this blog, we give you the instructions to help you install, configure and start an R server to allow Tableau integration.
 This is not meant to serve as a tutorial or instruction guide on using R itself, which is a complex product.
 If you’re interested in learning more about R, you’ll find links to additional resources at the end of this post.

 First, download the appropriate R files for your environment.
 While there are a number of GUI interfaces and add-ons available for R, we will be focusing on the command line version and getting the base install.

 Files can be found at http://cran.r-project.org.
 From the home page you will immediately see the option to download R for your operating system.

 For Windows, click on the link labeled install R for the first time.

 From the next screen, select Download R 3.4.3 for Windows.